Ailuroedus

 Ailuroedus is a genus of birds in the bowerbird family, Ptilonorhynchidae, native to forests in Australia and New Guinea.
 The common name, catbird, refers to these species' "wailing cat-like calls".
 The scientific name Ailuroedus is derived from the Greek 'ailouros', meaning cat, and 'eidos', referring to form (or perhaps from oaidos, singer).

 Taxonomy

 The genus Ailuroedus was introduced in 1851 by the German ornithologist Jean Cabanis to accommodate a single species, Ptilonorhynchus smithii Vigors and Horsfield.
 This is a junior synonym of Lanius crassirostris Paykull, 1815, the green catbird.
 The genus name combines the Ancient Greek αιλουρος/ailouros meaning "cat" with αοιδος/aoidos or ωδος/ōdos meaning "singer".

-Traditionally, the Ailuroedus catbirds were classified as three species.
-However, a 2015 phylogenetic and morphological article by Martin Irestedt and collaborators revealed seven new species, leading to a total of ten distinct species.
-In the same study, the results confirmed that the catbirds are divided into two major clades, a lowland group consisting of the New Guinean white-eared catbird, and a mid-mountain clade including the black-eared catbird and the Australian green catbird.
+Traditionally, the Ailuroedus catbirds were classified as consisting as either two or three species.
+A 2016 genetic and morphological study by Martin Irestedt and collaborators found that the taxa formed distinct genetic lineages.
+Based on this result the taxa were separated into ten species.
+Some of the taxa were also included in a genetic study published in 2020.
+However in 2025 AviList reconsidered the Ailuroedus melanotis complex and chose to treat it as three rather than seven species based on the modest genetic and morphological differences.